orion-research/coach/INSTALLATION.md

 To execute or develop COACH, you need to get the source code.

 Move to the COACH directory created before:

 	$ cd /var/www/COACH

 Then, use the following git commands:

 	$ sudo git init
 	$ sudo git pull https://github.com/orion-research/coach.git

 ## Configuration settings
-Depending on where COACH is installed, some settings files need to update with correct url paths.
+Depending on where and how COACH is installed, the settings are in the file COACH/development_settings.json need to be updated.
-This includes the files COACH/framework/settings/root_settings_development.json, where the url path to directory must be updated, and similarily in COACH/framework/settings/directory_settings_development.json.

 The file COACH/framework/settings/directory.json, where the directory information is stored, needs to be created.
 It should contain url paths to the different installed services, using this format:

 	[["decision_process", "Description of decision process", "url.to.decision.process"],
 	 ["estimation_method", "Description of estimation method", "url.to.estimation.method"], ...]

-Similarly, the settings files for the different decision processes in COACH/decision_processes and the estimation methods in COACH/estimation_methods need to be updated.

 ## Secret data